pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 parameter|type|description
 ---:|:---:|---
 `type`|int|Type of outlet boundary condition. <br>If `1`, a non-reflecting boundary condition is applied.
-This type can not be used for a steady calculation. <br>If other, a fixed value equal to the reference pressure is applied.
+This type cannot be used for a steady calculation. <br>If other, a fixed value equal to the reference pressure is applied.

 ### Tube Ringmodel solver